Blog

 Deep Dish Swift - Day 3

-Deep Dish Swift flew by and suggendly, the third and final day was here…way to soon.
-I’m impressed by the scale of this first edition of Deep Dish Swift, and really hope there will be a second installment next year.
-Let’s see what Day 3 had in store.
+Deep Dish Swift flew by and suddenly, the third and final day was here…way to soon.
+I’m impressed by the scale of this first edition, and hope there will be a second one next year.

 Deep Dish Swift - Day 2

-Deep Dish Swift Day 1 was one afternoon filled with amazing talks and getting the chance to meet many people from the community, ending with a deep dish at Giordano’s.
+Deep Dish Swift Day 1 was one afternoon filled with amazing talks and getting the chance to meet many people from the community.
 Let’s get Day 2 going.

 Deep Dish Swift - Day 1

 2023 flew by and Deep Dish Swift suddenly happened!
-This is a summary of the first indie dev focused day.
-Since the talks are not recorded, reach out to the speakers and invite them to your conference to get more people to hear the great stories they have to tell.
+This is a summary of the first indie dev day.
+The talks are not recorded, so invite the speakers to your conference.

 Sort git tags like a pro